 But as soon as I turned onto pedestrian Brace Fejica my reservations disappeared and within minutes I was relishing my visit to Mostar, invigorated by culinary aromas and by colours in the form of clothing, jewellery and the national flag draped bunting-like over the streets.
-It was also at that moment I experienced the unique intangible energy of Bosnia-Herzegovina for the first time.
+It was also at that moment I experienced the unique intangible energy of Bosnia and Herzegovina for the first time.

 Tired as I was from travelling I dropped the bag upon check in and returned to strolling around Mostar’s streets, streets partitioned by the Neretva River but more so by politics which seemingly make this the most ethnically-divided city in the Balkans.
 Thankfully I saw a glimmer of hope in an activity which usually divides rather than unites: football.

 My night stroll coincided with Croatia’s final World Cup 2014 Group A game with Mexico, a game which the Balkan team lost 3-1 ending their World Cup journey.
 I found myself on the predominantly Croat west side of the city during the first half of the match and, given my research into Mostar’s ethnic divisions, was not surprised to see excitement for Croatian shots on goal and relief for Mexican near misses.